njgreen3/Thesis/README.md

 __NG_intro.tex__ contains the first chapter.
 It is the introductory chapter contianing the problem statement and background information on microgrids and other relevant information.

+__NG_conv.tex__ contains the (probable) second chapter.
+It goes into more detail about power electronics converter devices, techniques, and topologies.

+__NG_geotherm.tex__ contains the (probable) third chapter.
+It goes into more detail about geothermal energy as well as the pilgrim resource.

 __NG_bib.bib__ contains bibliographical information of each of my cited sources.

 __tables__ directory contains .tex files of included tables.

+__images__ directory will contain images.
+Does not exist yet.

 There are probably several methods to generate a pdf.
 Here is one:
 To generate a .dvi on a linux system from scratch run "latex NG_Thesis.tex" once to generate the apropirate .aux files.